concrete sealer logo

 There are high-quality vapor retarders available, guaranteed for 10 or even 15 years.
 But the best solution is assuring that your slab has low porosity:

-• extended moist-curing to reduce porosity and cracking,
+• CURING TIME – Extended moist-curing to reduce porosity and cracking.

 The exterior tar coating is not flexible, nor is parging on masonry walls.
 It cracks as the concrete continuously expands and shrinks, and as the house settles.
 Once it cracks, water gets into the concrete and leaches out lime, which disintegrates the coating by “alkali attack.”
 In moist conditions, it may last just a couple years.